katehodges1/katehodges.github.io/pages/page_recycling-or-relocation.md

 # Recycling or Relocation?
-### *A 5 part Map Series*

----

-This map series highlights the little-known reality of UK plastic waste: genuine recycling is far less common than it might be assumed.
+### A 5 part Map Series - highlighting the little-known reality of UK plastic waste: genuine recycling is far less common than it might be assumed.
 By tracing plastic waste from a national (UK) to global scale, it illuminates how our individual actions and choices are fundamentally connected to global environmental issues - despite it being easy to feel disconnected at time.

----
+** brief technical/ methodological introduction **

 <img src=/assets/img/data-story-a.png alt="Introduction" width="1000" />
 <img src=/assets/img/data-story-b.png alt="Map 1" width="1000" />